East Anglian Film Archive is owned and operated by the University of East Anglia and is the regional film archive for the East of England.

-As part of the archive’s collection which is available to view online at www.eafa.org.uk and within the collections management system, films will show the identity and characteristics of individuals captured.
+As part of the archive’s collection which is available to view online at www.eafa.org.uk and within the collections management system, on social media and other digital platforms films will show the identity and characteristics of individuals captured.

 If you are referred to or named in information about a specific project which is published on the EAFA website